sayandedotcom/refhired.com/README.md

   </p>
 </p>

 This is a solo project by [Sayan De](https://github.com/sayandedotcom).
+Read more about the project in this [blog](https://blogs.sayande.com/refhiredcom-what-is-it-a-side-hustle-that-boosted-my-career-skills-confidence-knowledge-etc)

 ## Architecture